fanconic/dna_splice_site_prediction/README.md

 ```

 ## Prediction Files
-The trained models specified in the report and its predictions for the `human_dna_test_hidden_split.csv` dataset can be found on GitLab via the following link: [a link](https://gitlab.ethz.ch/manstude/ml4h_project_2).
+The trained models specified in the report and its predictions for the `human_dna_test_hidden_split.csv` dataset can be found on GitLab via the following link: [GitLab](https://gitlab.ethz.ch/manstude/ml4h_project_2).

 ## Contributors